etherex/etherex/etherex/WhitePaper.md

 ### Front-running

-By the very nature of blockchain technology, miners have an inherent possibility to hold back transactions proportional to their mining power within the network.
-While the consequences within Bitcoin are minimal (longer delays before a transaction gets included), the smart contracts within Ethereum are more vulnerable to manipulation depending on their behaviour regarding the order in which transactions are processed.
-Unless protocol level protections are implemented, a two-phase trading process will have to be used to prevent front-running.
+Owing to the very nature of blockchain technology, miners have an inherent ability to hold back transactions proportional to their mining power within the network.
+While the consequences within Bitcoin are minimal (due to longer delays before a transaction gets included), the smart contracts within Ethereum are more vulnerable to manipulation depending on their behavior regarding the order in which transactions are processed.
+Unless protocol-level protections are implemented, a two-phase trading process will have to be used to prevent front-running.
 A process similar to [Frequent Batch Auctions][3] but adapted to the specifics of Ethereum could be a possible solution (see also [On Decentralizing Prediction Markets and Order Books][4]).
-Traders would submit sealed bids (commitments) to be ordered and processed in a later block while they're being reveiled.
+Traders would submit sealed bids (commitments) to be ordered and processed in a later block while they're being revealed.

+While this potential problem is a relatively recent challenge to developing a decentralized exchange in Ethereum, we are confident that an elegant solution can be designed and implemented prior to launch.

-### Off-chain coins and fiat integration
+### Cross-chain coins and fiat integration

-Ethereum will not be able to interact with off-chain assets such as Bitcoin and Litecoin without first having brought those off chain assets onto Ethereum.
-Since the ability to bring off-chain assets onto the Ethereum chain is not a feature built into the core of Ethereum, the exchange will have to implement this feature independently - all while staying true to its overarching goal of decentralization.
+Ethereum will not be able to interact with cross-chain assets such as Bitcoin and Litecoin without first having brought those off chain assets onto Ethereum.
+Since the ability to bring cross-chain assets onto the Ethereum chain is not a feature built into the core of Ethereum, the exchange will have to implement this feature independently - all while staying true to its overarching goal of decentralization.

 At this point a few different solutions offer themselves.

 It may be possible to use a combination of multi-signature wallets and oracles to create an environment where no one party has the ability to steal assets, or block them from moving.
 Another solution is to implement sidechains as a way to trustlessly handle these off chain assets.
 Unfortunately the Bitcoin technology is not in place to implement sidechains from their end - thus, this option will not be a viable one until the core Bitcoin technology is updated.
-(Though once it becomes a possibility, the sidechain approach might be the optimal way to implement off-chain assets.)
+(Though once it becomes a possibility, the sidechain approach might be the optimal way to implement cross-chain assets.)

 Fiat integration brings its own set of problems, as by nature fiat is not decentralized.
-If fiat existed on a blockchain, implementing it would be no different than adding any other off chain asset.
-Unfortunately, that is not the case.
+If fiat existed on a blockchain, implementing it would be no different than adding any other cross-chain asset.

-One possible solution to this conundrum is the use of shelling coins to hold a steady value.
-While it may not technically be fiat, shelling coins could be pegged to a steady value such as the USD, EUR or even commodities such as oil and gold.
+One possible solution to this conundrum is the use of SchellingCoins to hold a steady value.
+While it may not technically be fiat, SchellingCoins could be pegged to a steady value such as the USD, EUR or even commodities such as oil and gold.
 Another possible solution for fiat integration is that a third party with the existing infrastructure may decide it is profitable to issue Ethereum USD coins.
 If an entity takes up the role of taking in fiat and issuing Ethereum coins representing that fiat, it could be implemented or even used directly on the exchange.

 ### Adoption and ecosystem

 A decentralized exchange will require no sign-up of any kind from users to allow for its normal operations.
 However, users will be required to hold an initial balance of Ether to interact with the network in the first place.
 The exchange will play an important role within the ecosystem - for example, Vlad Zamfir describes the role of a “DAOex” in the (draft) paper The [DAOist protocol][2], and some work has already been done in that paper towards building a path toward easier adoption.
-Other elements of that protocol would need to be implemented by both the exchange and DAOs, and will be covered when a complete API is available if it is to be realized.

 The adoption rate of the exchange will depend heavily on the adoption rate of Ethereum itself.
-Adoption may accelerate once the exchange offers an assortment of off-chain assets.
+Adoption may accelerate once the exchange offers an assortment of cross-chain assets.
 If EtherEx can become a decentralized version of widely-used exchanges such as Cryptsy, many users may potentially switch over in a short amount of time.
-As the overall Ethereum infrastructure may take some time to be built out, trading between off-chain assets will be a likely catalyst that speeds up the exchange's adoption.
+As the overall Ethereum infrastructure may take some time to be built out, trading between cross-chain assets will be a likely catalyst that speeds up the exchange's adoption.

 The ecosystem of subcurrencies and DApps within Ethereum will also have a major influence on the adoption rate of the exchange.
-Even if the trading of off-chain assets could be enough to make the exchange a "killer app" and provide a sufficiently high adoption rate, a thriving subcurrency market will be needed to prove the usefulness of both Ethereum and a decentralized exchange.
+Even if the trading of cross-chain assets could be enough to make the exchange a "killer app" and provide a sufficiently high adoption rate, a thriving subcurrency market will be needed to prove the usefulness of both Ethereum and a decentralized exchange.

 Implementation of a decentralized exchange on Ethereum